PirateBoot/NSFW/README.md

 ![bsod](https://github.com/user-attachments/assets/28d25a60-2ecf-44a3-bdbc-d55bbb3757d0)

-## Introduction

-This repository started out as a humble proof-of-concept—just me tinkering in the dark, learning the ropes of ransomware, wiperware, fileless malware, and the full MITRE ATT&CK kill chain.
-One year deep into the project, it has evolved significantly.

 ## LOLBins 101: Living off the Land Binaries & Scripts

 **LOLBins** are legitimate Windows utilities repurposed by attackers to execute payloads, evade detection, and persist.
 Because they're trusted system tools, they offer stealth and flexibility for malware operations.